thanhtruong1216/testing/README.md

 4. New Feed Selections test suit

-    - Use `beforeAll` method to to capture the original content.
+    - Use `beforeEach` method to ensure the original content and current content are loaded before they are tested.

     - Use `not.toEqual()` method to compare new content and the original content.